Mechazawa/led-grid/README.md

 It's a base plate with L-shaped corner walls that sit slightly above the fully assembled stack.
 A large hole in the base lets you push the finished assembly out from below.

 ## Acknowledgements

-This project was inspired by the work done by [Misfitwrx](https://makerworld.com/en/@Misfitwrx) on Makerworld.
-You can find the original project [here](https://makerworld.com/models/64716) which also has excellent assembly instructions.
+Inspired by [Misfitwrx](https://makerworld.com/en/@Misfitwrx)'s [original design on MakerWorld](https://makerworld.com/models/64716), which also has excellent assembly instructions.